tidymodels/tidymodels.org/README.md

 * To preview the site, render it locally with the latest quarto release version.

-* The site is published via Netlify but rendered locally, so add those files to the PR.
+* The site is rendered locally, not in CI.
+Rendered outputs are committed to the repo — the freeze cache (`_freeze/`) and the `.md` files kept via `keep-md: true` — and those files are what gets deployed.
+Always include them in your PR.

+* `keep-md: true` is set in `_quarto.yml` so that rendered `.md` files are committed alongside the source.
+This makes it possible to review in a PR whether code produced different results than before.

 * To do a complete rerender, run `re-render.R` script.